 Visitors Who are Deaf or Hard of Hearing

 American Sign Language (ASL) interpretation of programs and tours is available upon request; allow two weeks’ notice if possible.
 Please contact NPGAccess@si.edu or call 202-633-8506.

 Assisted listening devices and hearing looping are available for events in the Nan Tucker McEvoy Auditorium.

 All videos shown in conjunction with an exhibition are captioned.

-Portrait Signs tours, led by a deaf gallery educator in ASL and interpreted into English, are offered every fourth Thursday and Saturday of the month at noon.
+Portrait Signs gallery talks in ASL are offered twice a month, and by request.
 Visit the Access Programs page for details.

 Visitors Who are Blind or Have Low Vision